 The ground floor was typical-earth.
 Playground for the children.
-It is now the dining area for our guest.
-It is also perfect for a Filipiniana inspired wedding complete with calados, colored glass panels, capiz doors, cantoreras, colored lanterns and hand made baldoza tiles.
+It is now the dining area for our guests.
+It is also perfect for a Filipiniana inspired wedding complete with calados, colored glass panels, capiz doors, cantoreras, colored lanterns, and hand made baldoza tiles.
 Complemented with beautiful landscaping, one can lose track of time in this area

 Cheers to our engineers and craftsmen, we can still enjoy the grandeur of the past.